Transition and food-growing

 Abundance Kingston aims to harvest the seasonal glut of local fruit, such as apples, pears and plums and redistribute the surplus to the Kingston community (local nurseries, homeless shelters, individuals) on a non-profit basis.

-Canbury Community Garden – a project started in the summer of 2016, jointly supported by TTK and the Canbury and Riverside Association.
+Canbury Community Garden – a project started in the summer of 2016, jointly supported by TTK and the Canbury and Riverside Association, and also awarded a small grant for tools and topsoil from the Royal Borough of Kingston.
 The community garden is on the edge of Canbury Gardens in North Kingston, in a former gardeners’ yard.
-See the Facebook page for updates and times of regular gardening sessions.
+See the CCG Facebook page for updates and times of regular gardening sessions.

 Transition Tolworth was a one-year project undertaken after we received £500 funding from RBK at the Tolworth “Your Money, You Decide” event in June 2012.
 The funding was for TTK volunteers to work with local residents and businesses to tidy up and green some areas of Tolworth, starting with an area behind the Broadway.
 The project was handed on to the local community in 2013 and is still going.